dbarretog/gm2m/_pages/home.md

 statistical concepts (i.e. grading entropy) to understand how micro-scale (particulate) properties affect macro-scale soil behaviour such as that observed for shallow and deep foundations, retaining walls, and landfill facilities, amongst others.

-We are located at Edinburgh Napier University, assessed in REF2021 as the top Scottish modern university for both research power and research impact with 68 per cent of our research is now assessed as “internationally excellent” or “world leading”.
-We also exchange ideas and work with our colleagues from the [Geotechnical Seismic Isolation Global Network](https://www.gsi-global.org/home), and Edinburgh Napier's the Centre for Conservation and Restoration Science.
+We are located at Edinburgh Napier University, assessed in REF2021 as the top Scottish modern university for both research power and research impact with
+68 per cent of our research now assessed as “internationally excellent” or “world leading”.
+We also exchange ideas and work with our colleagues from the [Geotechnical Seismic Isolation Global Network](https://www.gsi-global.org/home), and Edinburgh Napier's Centre for Conservation and Restoration Science.

  **We are always looking for passionate new PhD students, Postdocs, and Master students to join the team**